Daycare Essentials Checklist: What to Pack for Daycare

 The pocket does a great job of catching food.
 I like these ones particularly because they’re larger and softer than other silicone bibs I’ve seen.

-It’s light, waterproof and has an elastic at the wrist to prevent food from going up.
-It was perfect for us at 1 year when she started being able to move her silicone bib out of the way and get the food all over her clothes!
+It was perfect for us at one year when our little one started being able to move her silicone bib out of the way and get the food all over her clothes!

 8. Pacifier